knectardev/k6_minimal/DEPLOYMENT.md

-# Static Deployment Guide
+# Vercel Deployment Guide with TTS

-This guide covers deploying the Knectar portfolio as a static website without the TTS (Text-to-Speech) functionality.
+This guide covers deploying the Knectar portfolio on Vercel with full TTS (Text-to-Speech) functionality.

-## What's Included in Static Deployment
+## What's Included

 ✅ **Full website functionality** - All pages, navigation, and features
 ✅ **Project galleries and details** - Complete project showcase
 ✅ **Responsive design** - Works on all devices
-✅ **Fast loading** - Optimized static files
+✅ **TTS audio** - ElevenLabs text-to-speech for project descriptions
-❌ **TTS audio** - Audio widget will be hidden automatically
+✅ **Fast loading** - Optimized static files with serverless functions

 ## Deployment Steps

 ### 1. Prepare Files for Upload

-Upload these files and folders to your web server:
+Upload these files and folders to Vercel:
 ```
 ├── index.html
 ├── about.html